By MC2 Andrea Rumple

-The Arleigh Burke-class guided-missile destroyer USS Roosevelt (DDG 80) conducted a scheduled replenishment-at-sea (RAS) with the dry cargo ship USNS William McClean (T-AKE 12), April 1, 2021.
+The Arleigh Burke-class guided-missile destroyer USS Roosevelt (DDG 80) conducted a scheduled replenishment-at-sea (RAS) with the fast combat support ship USNS Supply (T-AOE 6), April 9, 2021.

-The replenishment provided Roosevelt 180,000 gallons of F-76 fuel, 10,000 gallons of JP-5 fuel for the embarked MH-60R helicopters, and 11 pallets of food stores.
-All the supplies received play an integral part in maintaining the ship’s ability to stay at sea and conduct operations.
+Roosevelt took on 250,000 gallons of F-76 fuel, 4,000 gallons of JP-5 fuel for the embarked MH-60R helicopters, and 26 pallets of food stores during the RAS.
+Without the needed fuel and stores, the ship would not be able to stay at sea where it is needed.

 Roosevelt is one of four U.S. Navy destroyers based in Rota, Spain, and assigned to Commander, Task Force 65 in support of NATO’s Integrated Air Missile Defense architecture.
 These FDNF-E ships have the flexibility to operate throughout the waters of Europe and Africa, from the Cape of Good Hope to the Arctic Circle, demonstrating their mastery of the maritime domain.